 - Tips for transitioning to a large-scale company from a smaller organization

 - Challenges in product marketing and how to overcome them

 There are many jargon-laden definitions of product marketing which make it difficult to understand what it means; marketing?
 Is it sales?
 Is it selling the product to the customer?

-Bryony Pearce, Head of Content here at Product Marketing Alliance, explains everything you need to know about what product marketing is and why it is so important:
+Bryony Pearce, CMO here at Product Marketing Alliance, explains everything you need to know about what product marketing is and why it is so important:

 Each product marketer’s journey into the industry is different.
 In many instances, product marketers stumble into the profession, with many taking on the tag of the ‘accidental product marketer’.

 In our ‘How I got my job’ interview series, we asked some leading professionals in the industry about their route into product marketing:

 “I took a circuitous route into PMM.
 I didn’t know that product marketing was a job until I started doing it.
 My early career was on the ad agency side and then ad sales for online publishers.
 But I grew up in Silicon Valley and the most interesting opportunities were at start-ups.
 What I learned about myself working at start-ups is that I wanted to be more involved in creating the future of digital advertising products rather than creating campaigns.